Improved Constructions for Non-adaptive Threshold Group Testing: Strongly disjunct matrices from codes

 It is well known that a random linear code achieves the bound with overwhelming probability (cf.\ \cite{ref:MS}).
 Now we apply Lemma~\ref{lem:ks} on a code on the GV bound, and calculate the resulting parameters.
 Let $\rho := (1-p)/(4du)$, choose any alphabet size $q \in [1/\rho, 2/\rho]$, and let $\C$ be any $q$-ary code of length $\tn$ on the GV bound, with minimum distance $\td \geq \tn (1-2/q)$.
 By the Taylor expansion of the function $h_q(x)$ around $x = 1-1/q$, we see that the dimension of $\C$ asymptotically behaves as $ \tk = \Theta(\tn / (q \log q)). $ Thus, the number of columns of the resulting measurement matrix becomes $n = q^\tk = 2^{\Omega(\tn / q)}$.
 Moreover, the number $m$ of its rows becomes

 and the matrix becomes strongly $(d,e;u)$-disjunct for $e = p \tn = \Omega(p d (\log n)/(1-p))$.

-We remark that for the range of parameters that we are interested in, Porat and Rothschild \cite{ref:PR08} have come up with a deterministic construction of linear codes on the GV bound that runs in time $\poly(q^\tk)$ (and thus, polynomial in the size of the resulting measurement matrix).
+We remark that for the range of parameters that we are interested in, Porat and Rothschild \cite{ref:PR08} have obtained a deterministic construction of linear codes on the GV bound that runs in time $\poly(q^\tk)$ (and thus, polynomial in the size of the resulting measurement matrix).

 Their construction is based on a derandomization of the probabilistic argument for random linear codes using the method of conditional expectations, and as such, can be considered \emph{weakly explicit} (in the sense that, the entire measurement matrix can be computed in polynomial time in its length; whereas for a fully explicit construction one must ideally be able to deterministically compute any single entry of the measurement matrix in time $\poly(d, \log n)$, which is not the case for this construction).
 Altogether, we obtain the following result.